-Baccalaureate Field Applicants must have completed an occupational therapy education program at a school approved by the World Federation of Occupational Therapy and have a bachelor's degree in occupational therapy (or another field, for international applicants with certification in occupational therapy but without a bachelor's degree in occupational therapy).
-Applicants must have completed one course in statistics.

-Grade Point Average At least $3.00/4.00^{\circ}$ calculated on the last 60 semester (90 quarter) hours toward the first bachelor's degree and subsequent course work.

-Tests Required GRE General; combined verbal and quantitative scores should be at least 1000, with a minimum score of 400 in the verbal section.^a

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).
+- Baccalaureate Field Applicants must have completed an occupational therapy education program at a school approved by the World Federation of Occupational Therapy and have a bachelor's degree in occupational therapy (or another field, for international applicants with certification in occupational therapy but without a bachelor's degree in occupational therapy).
+Applicants must have completed one course in statistics. - Grade Point Average At least 3.00/4.00^a calculated on the last 60 semester (90 quarter) hours toward the first bachelor's degree and subsequent course work. - Tests Required GRE General; combined verbal and quantitative scores should be at least 1000, with a minimum score of 400 in the verbal section.^a - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required.